School Workshops

 • Looking at Prehistoric clothing including handling real animal skins, turning wool to fabric, carding wool to neaten the fibres, spinning using a drop spindle and weaving using a peg loom.

-• Artefact handling investigating authentic artefacts as well as realistic replicas.
-Using digital equipment, work like an archaeologist investigating the origins and uses of the artefacts.
-They may also have the chance to learn about relative chronology through stratigraphy.
+• Artefact handling investigating authentic artefacts from the Stone Age to the Iron Age Celts as well as realistic replicas.
+They also have the chance to learn about relative chronology through stratigraphy.

 • Exploring daily life including using a bow drill, making butter and wattle a wall.